 KBC Time Trials (TTs) start June 2nd, 2020

-We plan to run the TTs every Tuesday starting on June 2 for a few weeks to see how many folks are interested.
+We plan to run the TTs every Tuesday starting on June 2 until further notice.
 Sign-up starts at 6:00 PM, first rider departs at 6:30 PM.
 Helmets are required.
 Any bike—TT, road, gravel, even e-bike is okay.

 Whether you wear a mask while preparing to ride is up to you, BUT, and this is a big BUT, we expect everyone to maintain serious social distancing—at least 15 feet at all times.
 Not just for everyone’s safety, but also because we truly want to be genuinely conscious of the image we present to the community as a whole.